CM Punk: Post-retirement appearances (2015–2020)

-All Elite Wrestling (2021–present)
+All Elite Wrestling (2021–2023)

+Initial debut and AEW World Champion (2021–2022)

 On August 20, 2021, Punk made his debut for All Elite Wrestling (AEW) at The First Dance event on Rampage, challenging Darby Allin to a match at the All Out pay-per-view event.
-This marked Punk's return to professional wrestling after a seven-year retirement.
-He won the match against Allin at All Out on September 5.
-Following a brief feud with Eddie Kingston, whom Punk defeated at Full Gear, Punk experienced his first defeat in AEW in February 2022, losing to MJF in a singles match on Dynamite after months of feuding between the two.
-Punk avenged his loss to MJF at Revolution in a Dog Collar match.
+This marked Punk's official return to professional wrestling after a seven-year retirement.
+Wrestling journalist Dave Meltzer said, "Punk's appearance in his home city drew one of the most amazing audience reactions to a pro wrestler in U.S. history.
+The reaction was compared to Montreal's reaction to Hulk Hogan in 2002 shortly after his WWE return, or the reaction to Triple H in Madison Square Garden a few months before that upon his return from a torn quad."
+Punk won the match against Allin at All Out on September 5.
+Following a brief feud with Eddie Kingston, whom Punk defeated at Full Gear on November 13, Punk experienced his first loss in AEW to MJF in a singles match on the February 2, 2022 episode of Dynamite after months of feuding between the two.
+Punk defeated MJF on March 6 at Revolution in a Dog Collar match.

-At Double or Nothing on May 29, Punk defeated "Hangman" Adam Page to win the AEW World Championship, his first world title victory since the 2011 Survivor Series.
-Five days after winning the AEW World Championship, Punk announced on the June 3 episode of Rampage that he would be out of in-ring action to recover from an injury, however he would remain champion.
-Jon Moxley was crowned as interim champion in Punk's place at AEW x NJPW: Forbidden Door on June 26, and a title unification bout would be held upon Punk's return from injury.

-At the Quake by the Lake special episode of Dynamite on August 10, Punk made his return and confronted Moxley, entering into a title dispute.
-A match to determine the undisputed AEW World Champion was then scheduled at All Out.
-However, due to heated confrontations between the two, it was announced that the match would instead take place on the August 24 episode of Dynamite, where Punk was quickly defeated by Moxley, ending Punk's reign at 86 days.
-The following week on Dynamite, Moxley laid out an open challenge for anyone to face him at All Out, which was accepted by Punk.
-At All Out on September 4, Punk defeated Moxley to win his record-tying second AEW World Championship.
+At Double or Nothing on May 29, Punk defeated Adam Page to win the AEW World Championship.
+Five days after winning the title, Punk announced on the June 3 episode of Rampage that he was taking a hiatus from competing to recover from a foot injury, but that he would remain champion.
+Jon Moxley was crowned as interim champion in Punk's place at AEW x NJPW: Forbidden Door on June 26.
+At the Quake by the Lake special episode of Dynamite on August 10, Punk made his return and confronted Moxley, igniting a title dispute.
+A match to determine the undisputed AEW World Champion took place on the August 24 episode of Dynamite, which Moxley won quickly.
+After accepting Moxley's open challenge for anyone to face him on September 4 at All Out, Punk defeated Moxley at All Out to win the AEW World Championship for the second time.